Storidge/cio-faq/integrations.md

 Note there isn’t any externally available ports exposed.

+### How do I restart or redeploy the Portainer service?

+You can redeploy the Portainer service and agents with `docker stack deploy -c /etc/storidge/config/portainer.yml portainer`

+However you may have to first clear the existing service.
+You do this with `docker stack remove portainer`.

 ### Does Storidge support Prometheus monitoring?

 Storidge cluster metrics for Prometheus are available via a containerized exporter.